Pilgrimage for COP26

 Stage 3 / the Water Phase

-Here we pause for a few exercises and some Water Element exercises.
-We focus this time on the harnessing of the sea’s power and other renewables as we flow along the River Almond path, recapping the first week of the pilgrimage, and reflecting on the fear engendered by the climate crisis – for ourselves, our children and other-than-humans.
+Here we pause to immerse ourselves in the Water Element with thought, emotion and physical exercises.
+We focus on harnessing the sea’s power and thinking about other renewables as we flow along the River Almond path.
+Recapping the first week of the pilgrimage, there is reflection on the fear engendered by the climate crisis – for ourselves, our children and other-than-humans.

 The River Almond approaching the Cramond Brig

-We wait for even more walkers to join us, say goodbye to others, and continue past the hotel and back down the other side of the River Almond through the Dalmeny Estate.
+We wait for even more walkers to join us, say goodbye to others, and continue past the hotel, back down the other side of the River Almond through the Dalmeny Estate.
 Here we eventually have our picnic lunch.
 Thanks to Ewan for the delicious, home-made oatcakes.

 Stage 4 / the Wood Phase